MatthieuMordrel/productivity-app/README.md

 Done:

+- Add a placeholder when you drag task into the calendar
+- Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
 - Create a page describing the most productive rythm to follow (52/17 rule, pomodoro technique, ultradian cycles)
 - Make the calendar either work on two days, or limit end day settings to 23h59
 - Add a way to zoom and dezoom the timeline